-Ant uses build files written in XML (default name build.xml) that contain a <project> root element and one or more targets that specify different stages in the Web services development process.
+Ant uses build files written in XML (default name build.xml) that contain a fertfor more targets that specify different stages in the Web services development process.
 Each target contains one or more tasks, or pieces of code that can be executed.
 This section describes how to create a basic Ant build file; later sections describe how to add targets to the build file that specify how to execute various stages of the Web services development process, such as running the jwsc Ant task to process a JWS file and deploying the Web service to WebLogic Server.